handbook

 Outer Wear

 Fideles branded* sweatshirts, jackets, & cardigan sweaters are the only items that can be worn in the classroom over the uniform.
-Any weather appropriate coats may be worn outdoors during recess/lunch.
+Any weather-appropriate coats may be worn outdoors during recess/lunch.

 *Branded items are those purchased from Fideles athletic teams, clubs, official uniform vendors, and school spirit wear store